prise-3d/Behavioral-online-study/docs/source/example.rst

 Create an experiment from scratch
 =================================

 The example presented allows you to create an experiment from scratch.
-However, for specific information needs, it may be necessary to refer to the page "A tour of behavioral online experiment" in the section in question.
+However, for specific information needs, it may be necessary to refer to the page *"A tour of behavioral online experiment"* in the section in question.

 1. Create an experiment entity
 ==============================

-An experiment is composed of 4 pages : information, example, main and end.
+An experiment is composed of 4 pages: information, example, main and end.
 The administrator interface allows you to create each page, but it will be necessary for each page to associate Django template and CSS and Javascript styles.

 Here are the different creation steps:

-- Create the 4 pages of the experiment: information, example, main and end.
+- Create the 4 pages of the experiment: information, example, main and end;
-- modify for each page (if necessary) an associated template : experiments/templates/pages
+- modify for each page (if necessary) an associated template: ``experiments/templates/pages``;
-- Once a template is defined: create for each page, its entity in the admin interface with the desired template.
+- Once a template is defined: create for each page, its entity in the admin interface with the desired template;
 - Then, create the experiment from the 4 pages.

 For this, for the edition of the code, it is recommended to open the behavioral-online-experiment folder in folder mode (for example with Visual Studio Code or another code editor).